 What is User Story Mapping?

-User Story Mapping is about delivering more outcomes by building less.
-It may seem contradictory at first sight, but it’s really what this exercise is all about.
-Let me give you a quick overview.
+The primary goal of User Story Mapping is to deliver greater value to end users by building less.
+It may seem contradictory to say this, but that’s exactly what this exercise is all about.

-Popularized by Jeff Patton, User Story Mapping has become a popular way of enhancing collaboration between business owners and development teams to build the right product, in the proper order.
-Since it is a powerful and efficient workshop, it is highly praised by Agile teams to help them prioritize their backlog.
+Popularized by Jeff Patton, User Story Mapping facilitates collaboration between business owners and development teams in order to help them build the right products in the right order.
+The power and efficiency of User Story Mapping have become popular with Agile teams as a go-to method for prioritizing their backlog.

 What is an MVP?